sfandres/uex-slurm/README.md

 ```
 rm *.out
 ```

-## Code examples
-The examples are organized in folders:

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.